smartwell/tensorrt-yolo/README.md

+#if this help to you,please give a star star star
 # tensorrt-yolo
 now, just support Ubuntu, windows will be soon tensorrt7 support yolov3 yolov3-tiny yolov4 yolov4-tiny and so on if you train from darknet(AB), it can support